whysthatso/urbanism/README.md

 ## What's it about?

 urban.ee is written in PHP using the fuel framework.

 #### Details

 Image carousels can be embedded into the rich-text editor where desired through a quick-and-dirty format which is not quick, but definitely dirty.
 Attach the images (which much be manually sized right now) below the article, number them with the sortorder field, and then add the following text in the rich-text-editor where you want the carousel:

     **CAROUSEL[1-6]**

 For example, this would use images 1 through 6 in a carousel.
 The carousel defaults to a standard size which can be overridden by specifying the resolution, for example:

     **CAROUSEL[340x500]**

 would use ALL of the attached images at a 340x500 resolution.
-Likewuse:
+Likewise:

     **CAROUSEL[2-7,340x500]**

 will use images 2-7 in a carousel at that resolution.